What is Google 3 Pack and How to Get Listed: A Complete Guide

 Google 3 pack (map pack, local pack, or snack pack) is a feature on Google search results that displays the top three business listings in response to a local search query.
 It typically ranks above the organic search results and is a golden spot for businesses to funnel conversion-ready traffic.

 Customers can see the business name, address, location, opening hours, and customer reviews for each listing on the pack, which are vital in informing their purchase decisions.
+Accurate business hours in Google Business Profiles are crucial for local SEO, as they help potential customers decide when to visit a business, contributing to increased visibility and higher conversion rates in local searches.

 Here’s an example: